xmos/lib_sw_pll/README.rst

 Oscillators (DCO), a Phase Frequency Detector (PFD) and configurable Proportional Integral (PI) controllers which together form a hybrid Software/Hardware Phase Locked Loop (PLL).

-Examples are provided showing a master clock locking to a low frequency input reference clock and also to an I²S slave interface.
+Examples are provided showing a master clock locking to a low frequency input reference clock, an I²S slave interface, and generating fixed frequency clocks without phase locking.

 In addition, an API providing a range of fixed clocks supporting common master clock frequencies between 11.2896 MHz and 49.152 MHz is available in cases where phase locking is not required.